 Turabian (Humanities, like Theology and History)

 Hosted by Calvin College, this tool will create citations for most resource types.
 Registering for a free account will give you more options, but is not necessary.
 Remember to check any citation generator for accuracy.
 Questions?
-Please contact our Reference Librarian.
+Please contact a Research Librarian.